 You may be wondering where you have heard the word “chia” before:

 A tasty and nutritious breakfast:

 I enjoy having a half cup of granola with plain kefir for breakfast.
-Kefir is a slightly sour tasting probiotic drink that tastes like liquid yogurt.
-Kefir can be found in most grocery stores in the health foods section.
+Kefir is a slightly sour probiotic drink that has the consistency of liquid yogurt.
+It can be found in the health foods section of the grocery store.
 If you add berries to the top, it’s like eating a healthy sundae for breakfast!

 Always check the website for the most current version of a recipe.